Abibubble/ms4-lead-shot-hazard/README.md

   * Safely and securely buy the items in their shopping bag through Stripe.
   * &#128100; The shipping details will be filled from any details given in the user profile.
   * &#128100; The user can select the 'Remember my details' checkbox in the checkout form to save their latest details.
 This is helpful when:
-    * No details are saved in the user's profile.
+    * No details are currently saved in the user's profile, and the user wishes to save their details.
     * Any of the user's details have changed from what is saved in their profile.
 * The card details form is connected to Stripe, a payment platform.
 This ensures a fully secure payment.
 * When the user confirms checkout, an animated loading screen shows whilst the payment details are checked by Stripe.